 | Sisense / GoodData | Embedded specialists | Limited | Partial | Yes | No | Embedding-focused; not AI-native |

 Capabilities summarized as of 2026 and simplified for comparison; vendors ship updates frequently, so check current docs.
-See Methodology below.
+See how we scored, below.

-This comparison is based on publicly documented capabilities of each product as of 2026, weighted toward the criteria above: semantic layer and metric governance, self-serve without drift, AI grounding and explainability, architecture and cost, security and permissions, and embedded readiness.
-We grouped the field into the modern warehouse-native cohort and the established incumbents, and judged each on whether it's a dashboard builder or a governed decision layer.
+This comparison is based on publicly documented capabilities of each product as of 2026, weighted toward the six checks of the decision-layer test: semantic layer and metric governance, self-serve without drift, AI grounding and explainability, security and permissions, embedded readiness, and architecture and cost.
+We grouped the field into tools built around a governed model, tools built around a surface, and the embedded and in-warehouse special cases, and judged each on whether it's a dashboard builder or a governed decision layer.
 Categories are simplified for a side-by-side read, and vendors ship updates frequently, so confirm specifics — especially pricing and capacity details — against current documentation.
 As the publisher, Cube has an obvious interest here; we've tried to describe each tool fairly and to be explicit about when a different one is the better choice.

 Our verdict